khilscher/xboot/README.md

 ## Generating Certificates for XBoot.Server

 The following steps can be used to generate a root certificate and an intermediate certificate.
-The intermediate certificate can be used by the XBoot.Server.
+The intermediate certificate can be used by the XBoot.Server as the signing certificate.
+The root certificate can be stored offline.

 ### Generate root CA
 Generate private and public key pair for root CA; output is a pem file (pkcs8 format).